Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 prices and computes and returns the day (i.e., the index) of

-the maximum price.
+the minimum price.
 Don’t forget that you cannot use the

 built-in sum